yogeshchandrasekharuni/fast-agent/README.md

 ## Overview

 > [!TIP]
 > Documentation site is in production here : https://fast-agent.ai.
-Feel free to feed back what's helpful and what's not.
+Feel free to feed back what's helpful and what's not. llms.txt link is here: https://fast-agent.ai/llms.txt

 **`fast-agent`** enables you to create and interact with sophisticated Agents and Workflows in minutes.
 It is the first framework with complete, end-to-end tested MCP Feature support including Sampling.
 Both Anthropic (Haiku, Sonnet, Opus) and OpenAI models (gpt-4o family, o1/o3 family) are supported.